agdsn/sipa-content/news/2016-03-17-neue-beitragsordnung.en.md

 especially at the formerly
 cheaper Gerok-, Borsberg- and Zeunerstraße.
 We have already put substantial effort into these upgrades.

-Finally, uniform regulations will help us to save time spent on administrative tasks, so that we can provide faster responses on support inquiries and work more on technical improvements.
+Finally, uniform regulations will help us to save on time spent on administrative tasks, so that we can provide faster responses on support inquiries and work more on technical improvements.

-You can find the constitution [here](/documents/legal/beitragsordnung.pdf), please feel free to [contact us](/contact).
+You can find the full regulation [here](/documents/legal/beitragsordnung.pdf), please feel free to [contact us](/contact).